- SAP makes a large number of false proposals around S/4HANA.

 Our Digital Business Services organization and partner ecosystem is committed to your success.
 They will provide guidance at every stage of your digital transformation, based on your unique business needs and goals, so you can take full advantage of S/4HANA innovations.

 That is curious.
 Almost no SAP consulting partners have any experience with S/4HANA because it is so lightly installed.
 SAP will guide at every stage of the project, but not of the digital transformation.
 Unless the company moves from a system that is not based on computers, no S/4HANA implementations are a digital transformation.

 SAP pulled out all the stops to falsify information for this article.

 This SAP article has a Brightwork Accuracy Score of 1 out of 10.
 There is no score lower than this.

-Statements about HANA ERP have to analyzed because a lot of the information in these types of sales slides is fanciful.
-It is easy just to view a slide and let it pass you by, and I think I tended to do this for a while on S/4HANA and HANA.
+Statements about HANA ERP have to be analyzed because much of the information in these sales slides is fanciful.
+It is easy to view a slide and let it pass you by, and I think I tended to do this for a while on S/4HANA and HANA.
 It’s another thing to evaluate if what is written makes sense.
-I have worked on HANA ERP sales pursuits, and I don’t like using these types of slides because they create expectations that are too high.
+I have worked on HANA ERP sales pursuits, and I don’t particularly appreciate using these types of slides because they create too high expectations.

 Curious about the reality of S/4HANA implementations?
 See our The S/4HANA Implementation Study for real story and details on actual S/4HANA implementations.